 3. Clean the heatsink and CPU fan

-After using the laptop for more than a year, its fan will be covered with a layer of dust, and the heat sink and CPU fan will be covered with a lot of dust and lint.
+After using the laptop for more than a year, its fan will be covered with a layer of dust, and the heat sink and CPU fan will be covered with dust and lint.
 We need to open the laptop to clean the dust, which is the only way to solve the laptop overheating issue.
 However, many people have no experience in disassembling laptops.
 This method is relatively difficult.

 Tools need: